Looking for the latest release notes? View release notes for SafeAssign.

 - Internet: SafeAssign searches across the broader internet for matching text using an internal search service.

-The SafeAssign Global Reference Database is a separate database where students voluntarily submit copies of their papers to help prevent plagiarism.
+The SafeAssign Global Reference Database is a separate database where students voluntarily submit copies of their papers to help promote originality.
 It is separate from each institution’s internal database, where all papers are stored by each corresponding institution.
 Students are free to select the option to check their papers without submitting them to the Global Reference Database.
 Students are not required to submit papers to this database.
 They submit their papers voluntarily and agree not to delete papers in the future.
 Blackboard does not claim ownership of submitted papers.

 The internet search indexes used by SafeAssign are designed for reliability, performance, and efficiency against the large scale of search queries executed by SafeAssign.
 These search indexes can't be refreshed as frequently as those used by consumer internet search services.
 Generally, these indexes can be expected to be current within 1-3 days of a change.
 Due to the combination of these search index characteristics and the weighting applied by the SafeAssign algorithm, results returned in a SafeAssign Originality Report may not be identical to results returned by a consumer internet search service for any individual sentence or phrase.